Documentation

 const marked = markedParseAndHighlight

 Restart your server and inspect each file route.
-You'll notice that markedParseAndHighlight, which we imported, performs correctly.
+You'll notice that markedParseAndHighlight

 Routes Directory

-Let's create a routes directory at the root of our application and add two files:
+directory at the root of our application and add two files:

 entryRoute.js

-Add the following code to entryRoute.js:
+Add the following code to entryRoute.js

 // Export entryRoute